 To learn the essence of God's definition of faithful preachers and preaching we need to return repeatedly to the prophets as our models.
-No better model among them exists than Jeremiah, both in that which God commissioned him to do and in the way he responded to it.
-In God's commission to him one can see both the significance of the work to which God called him and the great responsibility which God placed upon him.
-When one reads Jeremiah's two books, one is struck with the degree to which he comprehended both of these elements of his work.
-Perhaps it is not too much to say that no mere man ever surpassed his faithfulness in discharging his assigned task and none ever did so under greater duress, opposition, and suffering.
-We discover the key to the incomparable work and life of Jeremiah in God's charge to him and his response to it.
+There is no greater model than Jeremiah, both in that which God commissioned him to do and in the way he responded to it.
+In God's commission to Jeremiah one can see the significance of the work to which he was called and the great responsibility which God placed upon him.
+When one reads Jeremiah's two books one is struck with the degree to which he comprehended both elements of his work.
+Surely, it is not too much to say that no mere man ever surpassed his faithfulness in discharging his assigned task and none ever did so under greater duress, opposition, and suffering.
+The key to the incomparable work and life of Jeremiah is found in the call he received from God and his response to it.